iNavFlight/inav/docs/Settings.md

 ### osd_map2d_hmargin

-Horizontal margin (both left and right) for OSD 2D map borders.
-The map items won't be drawn into any of the columns within this number.
+OSD 2D Map horizontal margin (on left and right, columns the map won't use for drawing)

 | Default | Min | Max |
 | --- | --- | --- |